Welcome to my G3XBM QRP website

 Not a great deal of change.

 Many of you know I had a cerebellum brain bleed in Sept 2013 and was in hospital for many months.
-Slowly I am recovering, but it is taking much longer than I expected.
-Amateur radio field experiments and building work are largely on hold but I hope to resume these soon.
-Main issues are I feel drunk when I walk, my speech is poor and drinking thin liquids is not easy.
-I have to take small sips.
+Amateur radio field experiments and building work are largely on hold.
+Main issues are I feel giddy when I walk, my speech is poor and drinking thin liquids is not easy: I have to take small sips.
 All foods are OK now.
 All limbs, eyes, ears and intellect are fine.
 I still feel unwell and not my old self yet.
-I still tire easily and seem to be on a plateau with little clear progress.
-I still have a way to go.
+I still tire easily and think I have to come to terms with the me I now am.

 This is a